bebasid/bebasdns/README.en.md

 [**BebasDNS** / **BebasID DNS**](#bebasdns--bebasid-dns) is an implementation of DNS resolver with ad-blocker and anti-tracking with stable-enough uptime, does not record queries, and does not log for user privacy.

 We only record queries if there is a bug report.
-For example, if users can not access a website for troubleshooting purposes, and fixing that bug report.
+For example, if users can not access a website for troubleshooting purposes, fix that bug report.

 ## Primary Server: